DArtagnan-GPSL/Universal-Grammar-for-Process-Communication---GPSL-v1.1/docs/ARCHITECTURE-OVERVIEW.md

 recursive stabilization
 ```

-It transforms GPSL from a symbolic language into a **living reasoning network**.
+It transforms GPSL from a symbolic language into a **structured reasoning network**.

 ---